-You can find more information on available ABAP testing techniques in the documentation on the SAP Help portal – under Ensuring Quality of ABAP Code, Ensuring Quality with ABAP Unit – and in the ABAP Testability and Analysis Community on sap.com.
+You can find more information on available ABAP testing techniques in the documentation on the SAP Help portal in the RAP Testability Guide and under Ensuring Quality of ABAP Code, Ensuring Quality with ABAP Unit.
+Also check out the ABAP Testability and Analysis Community on sap.com.

-You can also carry out the exercises of following workshop: RAP400 – Writing ABAP Unit Tests for Apps built with the ABAP RESTful Application Programming Model (RAP)
+You can also carry out the exercises of following workshop: RAP400 – Writing ABAP Unit Tests for Apps built with RAP on GitHub.

 How do I write own documentation for my RAP artefacts?